Skip to main content

 Brandon Veiseh

-Co-Founder & CEO Founded his first startup building NLP models for network packet inspection.
+Founded his first startup building NLP models for network packet inspection.
 Led product at ProjectDiscovery, built their enterprise platform from scratch.
 At NetSPI, led development of AI tools for offensive security.

 Agents find vulnerabilities and fix them for you.